yashu-71/Medical-Chatbot/README.md

 Future Enhancements
--->Voice-based interactions
+1.Voice-based interactions
--->More efficient search and retieval using advanced FAISS tuning
+2.More efficient search and retieval using advanced FAISS tuning